How Out-of-Distribution Data Hurts Semi-Supervised Learning: Introduction

-There are three \textbf{main limitations} of safe SSL and other methods as reviewed above.
+There are three \textbf{main limitations} of DS3L and other methods as reviewed above.
 First, it lacks a study of potential causes about the impact of OODs on SSL, and as a result, the interpretation of robust SSL methods becomes difficult.
 Second, existing robust SSL methods did not consider the negative impact of OODs on the utilization of BN in neural networks, and as a result, their robustness against OODs degrades significantly when a neural network includes BN layers.
-The utilization of BNs for deep SSL has an implicit assumption that the labeled and unlabeled examples follow a single or similar distributions, which is problematic when the unlabeled examples include OODs~\citep{ioffe2015batch}.
-Third, the bi-level learning algorithm developed in safe SSL relies on lower-order approximations of the objective in the inner loop due to vanishing gradients or memory constraints.
-As a result of not using the high-order loss information, the learning performance of safe SSL could be significantly degraded in some applications, as demonstrated in our experiments.
+The utilization of BNs for deep SSL has an implicit assumption that the labeled and unlabeled examples follow a single or similar distributions, which is problematic when the unlabeled examples include OODs~\cite{ioffe2015batch}.
+Third, the bi-level learning algorithm developed in DS3L relies on low-order approximations of the objective in the inner loop due to vanishing gradients or memory constraints.
+As a result of not using the high-order loss information, the learning performance of DS3L could be significantly degraded in some applications, as demonstrated in our experiments.
 Our main technical contributions over existing methods are summarized as follows: